-Silicon Valley workers vote down union at SoftBank-backed MapBox - Up News Info
+Silicon Valley workers vote down union at SoftBank-backed Mapbox - Up News Info

 The tech workforce was long considered out of reach for organized labor, but unions have made inroads in recent months.
 Workers at technology firms like Alphabet Inc and crowdfunding platform Kickstarter have formed unions to grapple with working conditions and business practices of big internet companies.

-The CWA has other campaigns underway in Silicon Valley, said Wes McEnany, a campaign lead.
+The CWA has other campaigns underway in Silicon Valley, said Wes McEnany, a CWA campaign lead.

 “There’s a lot of energy in organizing in tech,” he said, adding that labor reform was needed to stop companies from influencing the unionization process in ways he believed were unfair.